skjolber/Fagmote/README.md

 ### a.
 Create new project and launch emulator
 * Create new Android project called 'HelloWorld'
-* start project with 'run as Android application'.
+* Launch emulator via project 'run as Android application'.
     * Create a new virtual device

 ### b.
 Change hello world text